SC.2.E.7.1

 Celebrity Parties Inc. MEA:

-This Model Eliciting Activity (MEA) requires students to develop a procedure to determine which month to hold an outdoor party for a celebrity pop star.
+In this Model Eliciting Activity (MEA), students will develop a procedure to determine which month to hold an outdoor party for a celebrity pop star.
 Students will need to apply their knowledge of weather patterns and severe weather effects to determine which month would most likely have the best weather for the event.

 Family Vacation:

-In this 2nd grade MEA, students will analyze weather conditions in a team to determine which time of the year and which city would be the best to visit based on weather patterns from season to season and day to day in Florida.
+In this Model-Eliciting Activity (MEA), students will analyze weather conditions in a team to determine which time of the year and which city would be the best to visit based on weather patterns from season to season and day to day in Florida.

 Original Student Tutorials Science - Grades K-8